 How to make jasmine tea

 The right way to prepare jasmine tea depends on what kind of tea is being used as the base.
 White tea, green tea, and black tea all have different preparation instructions in order to brew up a tasty cup of tea.
-All ArtfulTea tea comes with detailed preparations instructions on the back of each package.
+All ArtfulTea tea comes with detailed preparation instructions on the back of each package.

 Jasmine green tea